-Guanajuato is a beautiful colonial city, similar to San Miguel but larger.
+Guanajuato is a beautiful colonial city, similar to San Miguel, but with many differences.
 A college town buzzing with life, this spot is great for theater, dance, and performance art, culminating in their annual Cervantino festival in September, the largest theater festival in Latin America.
 The Guanajuato International Film Festival is also held here (as well as in San Miguel).
 Fun for walking around and exploring the tunnels and narrow, romantically-lit alleyways, you’re sure to stumble onto something interesting while exploring here.

 Jaral de Berrio

-Another of our super duper mega-faves, Jaral de Berrio is an anachronistic dreamscape.
+Another of our absolute favorite places, Jaral de Berrio, is an anachronistic dreamscape.
 Now in a state of decay, this spectacular gem was once the home of the richest man alive, the Marquis Jaral de Berrio.
-Enter for 20 pesos with a free taste of their Mescal collection and get lost in the amazing, crumbling labyrinthine structure.
+Enter for 20 pesos with a free taste of their Mezcal collection and get lost in the amazing, crumbling labyrinthine structure.
 Want to read more?
 We go in-depth on Jaral de Berrio here.

 P.S.
 You are in Mexico!
 Personal responsibility is everything.
-There are many dangerous places in this structure and there are no warnings.
-Flash back to Kindergarten and look both ways!
+There aren’t any signs marking dangerous sections of the buildings, so be careful.
+Flashback to Kindergarten and look both ways!
 You don’t want to be distractedly walking through here.

-Bernal is home to the second largest monolith in the world, La Peña Bernal.
-The town itself is adorable, full of gem and mineral shops and little restaurants.
+Bernal is home to the second-largest monolith in the world, La Peña Bernal.
+The town itself is relaxed and small, full of gem and mineral shops and little restaurants.
 There is camping on the far side of the monolith and access to hike the first part of the mountain, and then strap in and climb the upper portion.
 Beautiful to admire from the taco and gordita stands below, and with a killer view from the top, it’s a great spot for people who like cultural and outdoor experiences.